hoa92ng/IntegratedNetwork/readme.md

 `pip install -r requirements.txt`

 ### 2.2 Datasets
-The data will be automatically downloaded and processed
+The data will be automatically downloaded and processed.
+You can also create some synthetic audio files using [MeloTTS](https://github.com/myshell-ai/MeloTTS).

 ## 3. Experiments